County Advocacy Hub

 End of Session Report

-The North Carolina General Assembly adjourned on October 25, 2023, to convene one day a month until April 24, 2024, capping off the long session of this biennium.
-The Association has released its final end of session report that outlines the major legislative happenings, the details of the state budget, and major developments with impact to counties during the long session.
+The Association has released its final end of session report for the 2024 legislative short session that outlines the major legislative happenings and major developments with impact to counties.
 The full report is available here.

 Budget Reports